Garmin Xero A1i Pro Review

 Is the Xero A1i Pro right for you?
 That’s the $1,300 question — yes, this sight costs as much as a premium hunting bow.
 In my opinion, the answer to that question depends on how you answer these three questions:

-Is it legal to use in your state?
+Is the Garmin A1i PRO legal to use in your state?

 The Xero is legal in the majority of states, but any state that doesn’t allow illuminated sights or electronics on sights won’t allow the Xero.
 Check your regs and check them again before buying the A1i Pro.